 I am not aware of any law or regulation in Illinois that limits an adult adoptee to a single copy of the original birth certificate, even if that copy is subject to Illinois’ version of birthparent redaction.
 I am also unaware of any law or regulation in Illinois that requires an adult adoptee, who otherwise qualifies for issuance of an original birth certificate, to provide any reason whatsoever for requesting a non-certified copy of the original birth certificate, whether it is the first copy, second copy, or thirty-fifth copy they desire.

 I received a short and terse response within five days, from the FOIA officer, who told me that the Health Department “is unable to identify any records responsive to your request.”
 This was because the decision to deny the person a second copy of the OBC “was made in error.”
 I’m mulling over any further response for one primary reason: how many adoptees have been denied a second copy in the past because their first or only copy had been lost in a fire or flood or a plague of locusts?
 For now, though, I encourage Illinois advocates to follow up on this.
 If you are interested in doing that, give me a ring.

 That was that.
 Until today.
 If you don’t know Shawna Hodgson, you should.
-She’s a fifth-generation Texan and one of the leaders of Texas-based Equality4Adoptees, along with Kim Dimick.
+She’s a fifth-generation Texan and one of the leaders of the Texas Adoptee Rights Coalition, along with other advocates.
 She’s a dyed in the wool adoptee activist—you don’t get anything past her.
 Like telling her she gets one chance, one copy, of her OBC.
 And her reason for requesting a second one this month?
 Just an inconvenient little 500-year flood in Houston that washed away hundreds of thousands of people’s homes and possessions, including much of Shawna’s and her family’s documents.